3.6. Include packages in build

 Any package can be included or excluded in a LAMMPS build, independent of all other packages.
 However, some packages include files derived from files in other packages.
 LAMMPS checks for this and does the right thing.
 Individual files are only included if their dependencies are already included.
 Likewise, if a package is excluded, other files dependent on that package are also excluded.

-When you download a LAMMPS tarball or download LAMMPS source files from the Git or SVN repositories, no packages are pre-installed in the src directory.
+When you download a LAMMPS tarball or download LAMMPS source files from the git repository, no packages are pre-installed in the src directory.

 Prior to Aug 2018, if you downloaded a tarball, 3 packages (KSPACE, MANYBODY, MOLECULE) were pre-installed in the src directory.
 That is no longer the case, so that CMake will build as-is without the need to un-install those packages.